westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 {: .text-green-100 }
 - **DO** plan an agenda, and stick to it
 {: .text-green-100 }
-- **CONSIDER** inviting only those necessary (notes may be shared with interested—but non-critical—parties) {: .text-yellow-300 }
+- **CONSIDER** inviting only those necessary (notes may be shared with interested— but non-critical— parties) {: .text-yellow-300 }
 - **AVOID** meetings that provide little-to-no team value {: .text-red-300 }